RAF Lossiemouth: Return of the Royal Air Force (1972–1991)

-The station was returned to Royal Air Force control on 28 September 1972, with the first RAF squadron operating from the new RAF Lossiemouth being 'D' Flight, No. 202 Squadron in the helicopter search and rescue role.
-The Jaguar Conversion Team (designated No. 226 Operational Conversion Unit on 1 October 1974) arrived in May 1973 to train the RAF's first SEPECAT Jaguar crews.
-By late 1974, No. 6 Squadron and No. 54 Squadron were operational.
+The station was returned to Royal Air Force control on 28 September 1972, with the first RAF squadron operating from the new RAF Lossiemouth being 'D' Flight of No. 202 Squadron in the helicopter search and rescue role.
+The Jaguar Conversion Team arrived in May 1973 to train the RAF's first SEPECAT Jaguar crews.
+It was later designated No. 226 Operational Conversion Unit on 1 October 1974.
+By late 1974, No. 6 Squadron and No. 54 Squadron were both operating the Jaguar.

-In August 1973, No. 8 Squadron and their twelve Avro Shackleton AEW.2s, operating as airborne early warning (AEW) aircraft, moved to Lossiemouth from nearby RAF Kinloss.
-The Shackleton was an interim aircraft for the RAF AEW requirement, which saw the gradual replacement of Fleet Air Arm Fairey Gannets, culminating in the disbandment of No. 849 Naval Air Squadron in November 1978.
-Towards the end of the 1970s, two non-flying defence units took up residence at the station, starting with the arrival in December 1978 of No. 48 Squadron RAF Regiment equipped with Rapier surface-to-air missiles.
-July 1979 saw the formation of No. 2622 (Highland) Royal Air Force Auxiliary Regiment for ground defence.
+In August 1973, No. 8 Squadron, which operated the Avro Shackleton AEW.2, moved to Lossiemouth from nearby RAF Kinloss.
+The squadron's twelve Shackletons operated in the airborne early warning (AEW) role and were an interim solution for the UK's AEW requirement.
+The Shackleton gradually replaced the Fleet Air Arm's Fairey Gannets, culminating in the disbandment of No. 849 Naval Air Squadron in November 1978.
+Towards the end of the 1970s, two non-flying defence units took up residence at the station, with No. 48 Squadron RAF Regiment equipped with Rapier surface-to-air missiles arriving in December 1978 and the formation of No. 2622 (Highland) Royal Air Force Auxiliary Regiment in the ground defence occurring in July 1979.
 From 1978 to 1980, No. 2 Tactical Weapons Unit operated the Hawker Hunter from Lossiemouth.

-The Buccaneer made a return to Lossiemouth in the 1980s as RAF maritime strike aircraft, the first arriving in November 1980 when No. 12 Squadron transferred from RAF Honington in Suffolk, followed by No. 208 Squadron in July 1983.
-The remainder of the RAF Buccaneer fleet arrived in October 1984 when No. 237 Operational Conversion Unit (OCU), took up residence.
-Although the Buccaneer training unit, No. 237 OCU also had a reserve role of overland laser designation in support of RAF Jaguars.
+The Buccaneer made a return to Lossiemouth in the 1980s as an RAF maritime strike aircraft, the first arriving in November 1980 when No. 12 Squadron transferred from RAF Honington in Suffolk, followed by No. 208 Squadron in July 1983.
+The RAF Buccaneer fleet was consolidated at Lossiemouth in October 1984 when No. 237 Operational Conversion Unit (OCU) arrived.
+Although the training unit for the Buccaneer, No. 237 OCU also had a reserve role of overland laser designation in support of RAF Jaguars.